US-Iran peace deal fuel prices impact on OFW families

 How Lower Fuel Prices Affect OFW Remittances and Family Budgets

-For the estimated 10 million OFWs and their families, fuel price movements are not just a headline — they directly affect household purchasing power.
+For the estimated 10 million OFWs and their families, US-Iran peace deal fuel prices movements are not just a headline — they directly affect household purchasing power.
 Here’s how:

 Transportation costs: Fuel accounts for a significant portion of transportation expenses in the Philippines.
 Jeepney fares, bus tickets, and tricycle rides all adjust with oil prices.
 When fuel drops, the cost of commuting to work, school, and market decreases — meaning the same remittance amount stretches further.